node-formidable/formidable/Readme.md

 ```javascript
 form.parse(request, [cb]);
 ```
 Parses an incoming node.js `request` containing form data.
-If `cb` is provided, all fields an files are collected and passed to the callback:
+If `cb` is provided, all fields and files are collected and passed to the callback:

 ```javascript